william-index/thewilliamanderson_com/source/blog/2015/your-role-as-a-candidate.html.md

 The value of an engineer, doesn't just come from code knowledge, or design pattern implementation, its about insights and ingenuity.
 Even if you are far more junior than them, you still may know some techniques or domains on a deeper level.
 Its important that you convey your knowledge, but also that you do so without necessarily teaching them how to do it.

 If you feel that you have entered some form of "instructor mode" where you have begun teaching new skills to your interviewer, feel free to cut yourself off.
 Just by entering this dynamic, you have already shown you are a solid candidate, anything more should require compensation.
 Some companies (some REALLY big ones that I interviewed with) will quite intentionally use interviews for this.
-It is cost effective and a good way for them to stay relevent, they often don't realize or care that its malicious and predatory.
+It is cost effective and a good way for them to stay relevant, they often don't realize or care that its malicious and predatory.

 ## Taking Advantage
 What I'm about to say is a bit cruel, and I hate myself a bit for it, but since companies will undoubtably be taking advantage of you, feel free to do the same.